How to Attract Hummingbirds to Your Yard

 Where to Hang Hummingbird Feeders

 Once you have one, you may wonder where to hang your hummingbird feeder.
-Try to find a spot near bushes or shrubs for your feeder to hang from.
+Place hummingbird feeders near bushes or shrubs.
 The shade keeps their food from spoiling quickly, and the nearby branches offer the hummingbirds spots to perch and rest their busy wings.
 A little bit of light won’t hurt though – early morning or late afternoon sun shining off the feeder can help them find it.

 Keep Up with Demand

-Once they find your feeder, you may have a hard time keeping up with their thirst.
-Check on it daily, and replace the sugar water anytime it gets cloudy.
+Once the hummingbirds find your feeder, you may have a hard time keeping up with their thirst.
+Check on it daily, and replace the sugar water when it gets cloudy.

 Space Out Flowers and Feeders